 Hijacking the revolution

-Western parties started to speak explicitly about this reality and fears that the transition to a civilian rule in Sudan would be obstructed.
-Britain’s Financial Times pointed out that the $3 billion package from Saudi Arabia and the UAE was paving the way for a second confrontation between the army and the people.
+Western parties started to speak explicitly about this reality and fears that the transition to civilian rule in Sudan would be obstructed.
+Britain’s Financial Times pointed out that the $3 billion packages from Saudi Arabia and the UAE were paving the way for a second confrontation between the army and the people.